 As a mom of a University of Florida graduate and a fan of the Gator Nation, I will go out on a limb and pick # 6 seed Florida to win it all.
 I love a Cinderella story.
 I have witnessed many campers experience their own Cinderella stories here at Shibley and I cannot wait for each of them to experience their own “shining moments” in Summer 2018!

 Camp is fun and magical for the children, but it is also much more than that.
 Having strong values that are modeled consistently and intentionally by our staff leads to lifelong friendships and personal growth.
 Confident campers with strong values will then have the tools to become our future leaders and innovators.

-The Shibley community has ALWAYS displayed these values, and now we have created a wonderful way to highlight and celebrate them.
 It is with great pleasure that we introduce to you Shibley Day Camp’s GREEN Values:

 We are givers.
 We put others before ourselves.
 If we give all that we have to others, we will get back much, much more in return.

 We will work hard to make personal connections with others and earn their respect.
 We will respect ourselves and the Shibley environment.

 We will share and feel the emotions of other members of our community.
 We will listen and show respect for alternate points of view even when we may disagree with them.